real-numbers/RepData_PeerAssessment1/PA1_template.md

 ### Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

 **NOTE TO ASSESSOR: The weekend column was created during the pre-processing phase at the top of this page.**

-### Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 **Rubric: Does the report contain a panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends?**